MicrosoftDocs/memdocs/memdocs/intune/configuration/wi-fi-profile-shared-key.md

 ---
 # required metadata

-title: Create WiFi profile with pre-shared key in Microsoft Intune - Azure | Microsoft Docs
+title: Create WiFi profile with pre-shared key in Microsoft Intune
 description: Use a custom profile to create a Wi-Fi profile with a pre-shared key, and get sample XML code for Android, Android Enterprise, Windows, and EAP-based Wi-Fi profiles in Microsoft Intune.
 keywords:
 author: MandiOhlinger